 In case you’re short on time, though, we’re going to give you a quick summary before diving in.
 If you’re currently using a sub-ohm tank with a traditional wound coil, you need to buy a mesh coil tank right now.
 The reason why 2019 was the year of the mesh coil tank is because mesh coils have made traditional vaping coils completely obsolete.
 In this article, we’re going to break down the finer details of the Uwell Valyrian 2 vs. Freemax Mesh Pro comparison – but the fact is that both of these are spectacular tanks, and you’re going to absolutely love either of them if you aren’t currently using a tank with a mesh coil.

-Here at E-Cigarette Empire, we offer both the Uwell Valyrian 2 and the Freemax Mesh Pro at the lowest prices you’ll find anywhere – and every order over $75 placed on this site ships for free.
+Here at Vape Juice, we offer both the Uwell Valyrian 2 and the Freemax Mesh Pro at the lowest prices you’ll find anywhere – and every order over $75 placed on this site ships for free.
 Check these two great tanks out now.

 What Are the Benefits of Mesh Coil Tanks?